-The Global Government Summit welcomes public sector leaders from the world’s governments.
+The Global Government Summit welcomed public sector leaders from the world’s governments.

 Head, Civil Service, PS (PMO, PMO (STRATEGY) AND NSIC), Singapore